-Texas Denny's chokehold death ruled homicide
+Couple indicted in Texas Denny's chokehold death

 When Hernandez stopped resisting, the Thompsons "noticed that he was not breathing," a statement from the Harris County Sheriff's Office said.

-Before he was taken to the hospital, the statement says, Shauna Thompson performed CPR on Hernandez.
+Before he was taken to the hospital, the statement says, Chauna Thompson performed CPR on Hernandez.

-He was taken off life support days later.
 The autopsy report said Hernandez's death was a homicide and that he died from anoxic encephalopathy caused by strangulation by chest compression, reported CNN affiliate KPRC.

 'It does raise questions for us'

-Note: Correction: A previous version of this story misspelled the first name of Harris County Sheriff's Deputy Chauna Thompson.